Tanzania travel advice

 Border with Mozambique in the Mtwara region

 Extremist groups are active in the northern districts of Cabo Delgado, Mozambique.
 Security incidents have occurred along the border, in the Mtwara Region.
-Tanzanian military and security forces conduct counterinsurgency operations in the area.
-Access to the area is controlled in several locations and movements in and out are monitored.
+Tanzanian military and security forces conduct counterinsurgency operations in the area where access is controlled in several locations and movements in and out are monitored.

 Southern Mtwara region